isabella232/primetime.en/help/release-notes/home.md

 ## Enhancements in TVSDK 3.9 Android

-* Introduced the secure delivery capabilities via HTTPS.
+* Introduced the Secure Delivery (HTTPS) support for all calls originating from TVSDK.

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).